paugier/nbabel/py/vector.md

 could use RPython but the resulting extensions would only be usable with PyPy.
 Using C with the standard CPython C-API would be terrible in terms of performance for PyPy and other alternative implementations.
 I guess it would make sense to use Cython with a backend using HPy.
-However, the HPy project is very immature and this Cython backend targetting the HPy API is just mentionned in some HPy documents.
-It could be interesting to try to implement the core of such extension in HPy.
-I wonder if it could be possible with HPy to tell the PyPy JIT how to accelerate code using `Vector`.
+However, HPy is still in the early stages of development and this Cython backend targetting the HPy API is just mentionned in some HPy documents.
+It could be interesting to try to implement the core of such extension in C using the HPy API.

+- Could it be possible with HPy to tell the PyPy JIT how to accelerate code using `Vector`?
+Or would we need to modify PyPy JIT?

+- Could we use `memcpy` in `__modify_from__` to copy the data of an object?